williamzhu-uchicago/prosperity/README.md

 To-do list:
-1. Expand engine support to all rounds (currently only round 1 is supported) (2.
-Perhaps add bots that mimic the bevaior of IMC's trading bots)
+1. Expand engine support to all rounds (currently only round 1 is supported)
+2. Perhaps add bots that mimic the bevaior of IMC's trading bots

 ## Traders
 `default.py` is the example bot provided by IMC.